mdn/content/files/en-us/web/api/htmlelement/offsetparent/index.md

-The **`HTMLElement.offsetParent`** read-only property returns a reference to the element which is the closest (nearest in the containment hierarchy) positioned ancestor element.
-If there is no positioned ancestor element, the nearest ancestor `td`, `th`, `table` will be returned, or the `body` if there are no ancestor table elements either.
+The **`HTMLElement.offsetParent`** read-only property returns a reference to the element which is the closest (nearest in the containment hierarchy) positioned (non-static) ancestor element.

+If there is no positioned ancestor the nearest ancestor `td`, `th`, `table` will be returned (only if the element is static positioned), otherwise the `body` will be returned.

 > **Note:** `offsetParent` returns `null` in the following
 > situations: